TosbackCgusBridge-Bot/CGUs-versions/Hotels/Privacy Policy.md

 © 2017 Hotels.com, L.P.
 All rights reserved.

-Hotels.com and the Hotels.com logo are trademarks or registered trademarks of Hotels.com, LP in the U.S. and/or other countries.
+Hotels.com and the Hotels.com logo are trademarks or registered trademarks of Hotels.com, LP in the USA and/or other countries.
 All other trademarks are property of their respective owners.

 \* Learn more about Hotels.com® Rewards